 For Korean students at Oxford looking for support networks, the student-led Oxford University Korea Society provides a focal point for social and cultural activities.
 The Society was founded in 1986 by a number of enthusiastic and pioneering students seeking to encourage lively interactions among the Korean population in Oxford and to promote Korea as a nation of both transition and tradition worldwide.
 Since then, the Society has expanded its membership with an ever-increasing number of students, visiting professors and researchers alike, and has firmly established itself as a representative body of Korean residents in Oxford.

 There are more than 300 academics from East Asia at Oxford.
-Over three-quarters are from China (including Hong Kong and Macao).
+Almost three-quarters are from China (including Hong Kong and Macao).
 The remainder are from Japan, the Republic of Korea, Taiwan and Mongolia.

 Professor Xiaolan Fu (China)